 The English expression “commit adultery” is translated from the Greek verb moikheuō, and it is a quotation from Exodus 20:14, where the Hebrew verb nā’ap (“commit adultery”) is used.

 In Israel in the time of Jesus, there was a difference in viewpoint regarding what situation warranted a scriptural divorcing—a woman’s committing adultery or a man’s committing adultery?
 But Jesus speaks of adultery in connection with a woman in Matthew 5:32 and in connection with a man in Matthew 19:9.
-So in the Christian Greek Scriptures there is no difference.
+So in the Christian Greek Scriptures, there is no difference.

 The meaning of the verbs moikheuō/moikhaō is clear from their contexts.
 Both verbs refer to a married person who has sexual relations with another person to whom he or she is not married.
-As a background of the discussion of porneia below, we note that the nature of the sexual act, how it is performed is not included in the meaning of the verbs.
+As a background for the discussion of porneia below, we note that the nature of the sexual act, and how it is performed is not included in the meaning of the verbs.
 In the linguistic language, the verbs are generic; they relate to a whole group of similar things (marital unfaithfulness) rather than to any particular act; they are not specific.

 The single meaning of porneia and porneuō/ekporneuō

 In this section, I will show that porneia is a generic substantive, whose meaning is “sexual immorality.”
 Just as in the case with moikheuō, no particular actions are included in the meaning of the word.
 But the word has three references.

 The verb porneuō (“commit sexual immorality”) occurs seven times in the Christian Greek Scriptures.
 One example is 1 Corinthians 10:8:

 Neither let us practice sexual immorality (porneuō), as some of them committed sexual immorality (porneuō), only to fall, 23,000 of them in one day.